-In our opinion you can’t beat a steamy, spicy bowl of pho when you’re in need of some internal warming.
+In our opinion you can’t beat a steamy, spicy bowl of Brisbane's best pho when you’re in need of some internal warming.
 Feeling sick?
 Pho is the answer.
 It’s cold?
 Pho.
 Hungover?
 Pho.
-This beefy Vietnamese noodle broth is like a big warm hug for your insides and cheap as chips, making it the OG cure-all dish for any occasion.
+This beefy Vietnamese noodle broth is like a big warm hug for your insides and is cheap as chips, making it the OG cure-all dish for any occasion.

 Van Vietnamese Restaurant